Victoria Hotspurs F.C.: Golden Days

-The golden years for the club were between 1957–1970.
+The golden years for the club were between 1957 and 1970.
 Re-organized again in 1957, Victoria Hotspurs won the Second Division League, amongst others, such as the Dingli Cup, the Tapie Second Division and the MG Second Knock Out, in Season 1958 – 1959.

 In December 1959, Victoria Hotspurs had its first official club, which was better known as Tal-Luqa in St. Francis Square, Victoria.

 In 1960, Victoria Hotspurs played their first friendly game in Sicily against Oratorio Salesiano San Gregorio, with the game ending 1–1.
-Joe Camilleri, the club’s longest serving captain, scored for the Hotspurs.
+Joe Camilleri, the club's longest serving captain, scored for the Hotspurs.

 Victoria Hotspurs won its first League Championship in 1961–1962.
 After clinching the title, Victoria Hotspurs played a friendly game against the then Malta League Champions, Floriana F.C., on 3 June 1962, with the greens winning 4–3.

 The season which took place between the years 1962–1963 commenced with Victoria Hotspurs winning the second Galea Cup and also the second League Championship.
 During this season, Vincent Grech was the first Victoria Hotspurs player to win the prestigious title of the Gozo Football Player of the Year.

 Victoria Hotspurs won the Esso Cup for the first time in 1963–1964, yet lost the League Championship of the same season, Victoria Hotspurs played the last decisive game against Xaghra Young Stars, winning 4–0, but unfortunately the game was played with one linesman.
 Xaghra Young Stars filed a protest with the Gozo Football Association (GFA) and consequently, Victoria Hotspurs lost the replay 1–2.
 During this season Victoria Hotspurs won the first Reserves League.

 The following year, 1964–1965, Victoria Hotspurs won the third League Championship and the first Independence Cup.
 Success followed, and during the season which took place between the years 1965–1966, Victoria Hotspurs won the fourth League Championship and the Esso Cup for the second time.
 Again, Victoria Hotspurs dominated the 1966–1967 season, winning the fifth League Championship and the third Esso Cup.

 Victoria Hotspurs also won their third Galea Cup during season 1968–1969.